Pure-the-Language/Pure/Notebook/README.md

 A desktop-local WPF based Jupyter-Notebook-like literate programming client for Pure that is native to Pure (and Windows) and serves as a quick debug-development friendly environment/alternative to Pure CLI/REPL in a fashion similar to iPython.
 This is the GUI version for Pure that is easier to write and maintain than Righteous and before the C# Terminal port becomes a thing.
 Unlike Jupyter notebook, this is completely version-control friendly.

+When triggered in command line (CMD and PowerShell), will enter CLI mode.

 ## TODO

 Advanced features: